 - Take action when values are violated

 Building trust is a dynamic process of moving between these four attributes of productivity and play.
 People earn trust not just with Productivity – completing tasks- but also with Play – connecting on a human level.
-Leaders of teams or organizations need to be aware of when they are focusing on one side more than the other, and gauge the right time to balance one side with fuel from the other.
+Leaders of teams or organizations need to be aware of when they focus on one side more than the other and gauge the right time to balance one side with fuel from the other.

 Here’s one thing you can do today to build trust with your teams at work: